infinimesh/infinimesh/docs/docs/REST/REST-Device.md

    - Request Type: **PUT**
    - Request Header: **Authorization: bearer Authentication_Token**

 2. Once the above REST Request is send with the required path parameters to the endpoint, an HTTP 200 reponse is receive if the device update was successful.
-Otherwise you will get an error with the reason why the update was not successfull.
+Otherwise you will get an error with the reason why the request was not successful.

-## How to remove a device's owner
+## How to remove a Device's owner

 Pre-Requisites: